PaddlePaddle/PARL/examples/ES/README.md

 ### Distributed Training

-To replicate the performance reported above, we encourage training with 96 CPUs.
+To replicate the performance reported above, we encourage you to train with 96 CPUs.
-If you haven't created a cluster before, enter the following command to create a cluster with 96 CPUs.
+If you haven't created a cluster before, enter the following command to create a cluster.
 For more information about the cluster, please refer to our [documentation](https://parl.readthedocs.io/en/latest/parallel_training/setup.html).

 ```bash
 xparl start --port 8037 --cpu_num 96